-3.3.3 Maintain agendas and minutes.
-Agendas must include tests completed since last meeting, tests not completed as scheduled with explanation and plan to resolve, issues impacting testing, and tests scheduled within the next 2 weeks.
+3.3.5 Maintain agendas and minutes.
+Agendas must include tests completed since last meeting, tests not completed as scheduled with explanation and plan to resolve, and schedule retesting, issues impacting testing, system restoration plan and tests scheduled within the next 2 weeks.
 Minutes must include a list of attendees, action items with assignments, highlights of proceedings, and identified problems with potential impact.

-3.3.4 Distribute minutes and changes to the CTP and ITSTP to TSTTG members no later than 2 business days after each meeting.
+3.3.6 Submit one legible copy in approved transferrable media of minutes and changes to the CTP and ITSTP to TSTTG members no later than 2 business days after each meeting.